vishruthys/Adaptive-Traffic-Signalling-with-Yolov3/res/README.md

 This is a readme file to inspect the recent updates released by [Shashank Sharma](https://github.com/shashankrnr32)

+## April 18 2019
+1. Now app gets current frame and does backend jobs.
+2. Application Tested once all around the cycle

 ## April 17 2019
 1. New and Better implementation of timers
 2. All expected tests complete.